BA(Hons.), Grad. Dip. Psych/Couns.(JNI), Cert. Gestalt Counselling MBACP(Snr.Accred), ACMCOSCA(BACP)

 What I love to do as a therapist

-As a humanistic therapist I am passionate helping people grow and develop, so that they can reach their full potential and live a fuller and richer life.
-I prefer working as a generalist practitioner rather than specialising in one area because it makes my work more interesting and challenging.
+I am passionate helping people grow and develop towards their full potential so they can live a full and satisfying life.
+I prefer working as a generalist practitioner rather than specialising in one area or a particular client group because it makes my work more interesting and challenging.

 In my family and my culture I was taught to never talk to strangers (or anyone really) about my personal life and my problems.
-To even admit to anyone that I had problems was seen as a sign of weakness and personal failure, and I was taught to ‘get on with things’ and not to dwell or complain.
+To even admit to anyone that I had problems was seen as a sign of weakness and personal failure, and I was taught to ‘get on with it’ and not to dwell or complain.
 So when I went to a therapist for the first time, it was a very uncomfortable and awkward experience.
-I felt ashamed because I saw myself as unable to cope with my problems on my own, and I felt like I was betraying my family.
-It took me a long time to open up and to trust the therapist, and even longer for the shame to finally go away.
+I felt ashamed because I saw myself as unable to cope with my problems on my own and I felt like I was disloyal to my family.
+It took a long time for me to open up and to trust my therapist and even longer for the shame to finally go away.

 (Image by Highland artist Mike Forbes)